decentralized-identity/sidetree/lib/bitcore/readme.md

 Bitcore
 ===

-*Last Updated: May 8, 2019*
+*Last Updated: May 10, 2019*

-A [full Bitcore node](https://github.com/bitpay/bitcore#bitcore) is required by the the bitcoin sidetree implementation I.O.N.
-A [start script](./start.sh) in this repo will guide and install bitcore on an Ubuntu 18.04 machine.
+A [full bitcoin node](https://github.com/Bcoin-org/Bcoin#bcoin) is required by the the bitcoin sidetree implementation I.O.N.
+A [start script](./start.sh) in this repo will guide and install bitcore on an Ubuntu/Debian machine.
 The rest of this document details the steps taken by this script.

 Prerequisite Software
 ---